-Registered New Hampshire voters will be asked to show an acceptable photo ID at the polls to vote.
-Voters without ID can sign an affidavit and vote a regular ballot.
+Registered New Hampshire voters must show ID at the polls to vote.
+If you are a registered voter but didn't bring your ID to the polling place, you may sign an affidavit and vote a regular ballot.

 VoteRiders provides information and free, expert assistance to help you with voter ID.
 We can help with renewing your expired ID, obtaining the documents needed to secure your ID, and covering the cost of getting to and from ID-issuing offices.
 Call or text VoteRiders’ Voter ID Helpline: 844-338-8743.

 GUIDE TO VOTER ID RULES IN NEW HAMPSHIRE